-B2C companies may find more immediate results using social media as a sales tool, as promotions, discounts, and other offers can be shared over Twitter, Instagram, Facebook, and other social networks.
+B2C companies can buy Instagram likes and buy Instagram followers and may find more immediate results using social media as a sales tool, as promotions, discounts, and other offers can be shared over Twitter, Instagram, Facebook, and other social networks.

 Communicating with consumers over social media increases the likelihood that they will buy from that business.
 A Sprout Social report revealed that people who follow a brand on social media are 57.5% more likely to buy its products and services.
 Those figures only go up for businesses that effectively communicate with their followers: 71% were more likely to buy from a brand after having a positive interaction or experience with it over social media.

 As noted earlier, social networks fuel B2B sales funnels, directing new visitors to brand sites and helping nurture leads through regular engagement.
 So, while drawing a direct connection between social media presence and increased B2B revenue is difficult, there’s no question that it can produce more qualified leads that lead to more opportunities to close a sale.

 When customers today run into a problem or have a question about a product, many of them run to Twitter or Facebook, rather than pick up a phone and call customer support.
 To give customers the best brand experience possible, your business needs to quickly and effectively address their concerns over social media.